rkwright/sim-hurricane/README.md

 The algorithm for the validation consists of the following steps:

-- For each **storm**:
+For each **storm**:

 - Fetch the first and last observations and calculate the total storm length (in hours)

 - For each **entry**:

     - Check if any of the data is missing.

+    - if the observation is the first or last, reject the storm and move on

-        - If so, for each missing observation:
+    - Else  for each missing observation:
         - Calculate the time point relative to the start of the storm and store it in the entry

         - Check if the next ENTRY has a valid value for the current column

         - If so, fetch the previous ENTRY (which is guaranteed to be valid)

         - Perform linear interpolation to replace the missing value

-            - If the next ENTRY's observation is also missing then abort the conversion of this storm and move to the next storm
+        - Else if the next ENTRY's observation is also missing then abort the conversion of this storm and move to the next storm

+Applying this approach to the HURDAT2 database (2016), the original 1,830 storms are whittled down to 528, the first being hurricane Amy in 1975.